paveldej/Security-System/README.md

 ### How to deploy
 -----
 Now that you've connected the sensors and provided power, you can now turn the device on.
-Put it on middle position.
+Put the three-way power switch on middle position.

 #### Installing dependencies
 ⚠️